 A type of radiation therapy that may be used for medulloblastoma is proton therapy.
 Proton therapy is a type of external-beam radiation therapy that uses protons rather than x-rays.
 At high energy, protons can destroy tumor cells.
 Proton therapy is becoming more widely used in the United States.

-Short term side effects from radiation therapy may include fatigue, mild skin reactions, upset stomach, and loose bowel movements.
+Short term side effects from radiation therapy may include fatigue, mild skin reactions, vomiting, and loss of appetite.
 Most of these side effects go away soon after treatment is finished.
 Long-term side effects of radiation therapy may include problems with growth, hormone deficiencies, and problems with learning, especially higher education.